GSA/digitalgov.gov/content/topics/mobile/_index.md

     summary: "Use these eight principles of mobile-friendliness to greatly improve the mobile-friendliness of your websites."
     href: "https://digital.gov/guides/mobile-principles/"

-  - title: "How to make a mobile paper prototype: A USAGov case study"
+  - title: "How to make a mobile paper prototype: A USA.gov case study"
     summary: "Learn how you can use a single piece of paper to make your mobile app work 20 percent better."
     href: "https://digital.gov/2014/05/22/how-to-make-a-mobile-paper-prototype/"